fstarred/arcade-hacks/ffight/README.md

 **Stage routine:**

-Scan from the vector address and load into memory mapped enemies and objects; enemies contained into this map are not blocking, so player can advance to next stage without killing them.
+Scan from the address table and load into memory mapped enemies and objects; enemies contained into this map are not blocking, so player can advance to next stage without killing them.

 **Enemy routine:**

-Scan from the vector address and load into memory mapped enemies.
+Scan from the address table and load into memory mapped enemies.

 In order to advance forward in the level or go for the next stage, you must beat all of these enemies.